-- Dogs are not allowed to enter the water at the MDSA beach.
-They should be tethered at all times per Park regulations and never left unattended.
+- PER PARK REGULATIONS, dogs are not allowed to enter the water or be near the shoreline at the MDSA beach.
+Dogs MUST be under the control of their owner at all times, should be tethered at all times, and NEVER left unattended.

-- There is a wooden locker which contains a red life-saving buoy.
-The combination to the lock is given to the members upon joining and the first member to arrive each day should remove the buoy from the locker and keep it out in plain sight.
-The last member to leave the beach for the day should return the buoy to the locker and lock it.
+- There is a wooden locker under which is a red life-saving buoy.
+The combination to the lock is given to the members upon joining.
+The first member to arrive each day should open and keep the locker open (unless there's rain) and remove the buoy from under the locker and keep it out in plain sight on the rock jetty.
+The last member to leave the beach for the day should return the buoy to under the locker and lock the locker.

 - Members are asked to keep the beach area clean and should avoid loud conversations to keep the beach a peaceful place.

-- A reminder of some of the other Park rules listed in the Park brochure: no fires, no alcoholic beverages, no glass bottles, no radios except with earphones, no littering.
+- A reminder of some of the other Park rules listed in the Park brochure: no fires, no alcoholic beverages, no glass bottles, no radios except with earphones, no littering, no picnic coolers.

 For MDSA members' convenience, there is a "Port-A-Potty" on the trail just above the MDSA beach.